Doxuno

 8.

-During the term of employment and for a period of 2 years following the termination of employment for any reason, the Employee shall not, directly or indirectly: (a) solicit, recruit, or encourage any employee, contractor, or consultant of the Employer to leave the Employer's service; or (b) solicit, divert, or take away any client, customer, or business relationship of the Employer with whom the Employee had contact or about whom the Employee obtained confidential information during the course of employment.
+For a period of 12 months following the termination of the Employee's employment for any reason, the Employee shall not, directly or indirectly, solicit, divert, or take away any client, customer, or business relationship of the Employer with whom the Employee had material contact, or about whom the Employee obtained Confidential Information, during the course of employment.

 9.